 Every year we host a series of CSA Fairs allowing members of our community to connect with farmers in our region offering CSAs.
 These events are always free to the public and family friendly.
 The Fairs allow community members to talk with the farmers, peruse the many offerings, and establish a closer relationship with our local food sources.

 Find a CSA:

 There are many CSA options throughout the Central Appalachian Highlands Region.
-Follow the links below to find a list of the farms offering CSA share by region who have participated in past CSA Fairs.
-More farms offering CSA shares can be found HERE through Local Harvest.
+Follow the links below to find a list of the farms offering CSA programs in your area.

 2019 CSA Fair Participants: